Our Home Integration program is available in two different ways: in-person and virtually. Details below.

 Obedience Work builds the tools we use for all home integration work.
 Your dog might have prior obedience training.
 We can draw on that and evaluate your dog’s proficiency but will still need to sharpen all commands for our purposes.
 This process requires competition-level, reliable obedience, not big-box-store-group-class proficiency.
 A good amount of time is spent in the beginning taking your dog’s obedience to the required reliability level.
 Often, that means retraining (even learned) commands from the ground up.
 Most dogs have what is referred to as interpreted obedience.
 We need your dogs to have literal obedience.

 How We Work Together

-During phase 1, 2 and the first few weeks of phase 3 we are actively working together.
+During phases 1, 2, and the first few weeks of phase 3, we are actively working together.
 We will be meeting almost every week to build the foundation and train the commands and behaviors we need to move through the program.
 We will also start the Proximity and Confidence Work, so you will feel confident when we are transitioning from active, weekly sessions to phase coaching.

-During the remainder of phase 3 you will mostly work by yourself, applying the skills we have built up to this point, until you have gained the comfort and reliability level needed to move forward.
+During the remainder of home integration phase 3, you will mostly work by yourself, applying the skills we have built up to this point until you have gained the comfort and reliability level needed to move forward.
 We are of course available the entire time to support you and meet as needed.

 At the beginning of phase 4 and 5, we will again meet for weekly sessions for about four weeks in a row, before moving to phase coaching again, also, of course with full support the entire time.

-The Finalization proofs and completes the program.
-You will have lifetime support for your dogs through phone, chat, video and online channels.
+The Finalization proofs and completes the Home Integration program.
+You will have lifetime support for your dogs through phone, chat, video, and online channels.